getodk/docs/docs/guide-end-of-form.rst

 When data collectors reach the form end screen, they only have the option to :guilabel:`Finalize`.
 If they are interrupted during a form filling session, they need to exit and discard changes or rely on automatic data backups and recovery (the partially-filled form will open automatically when they open the same blank form again).

 .. note::
-  If you would still like to leave the door open to edits but they are generally strongly discouraged, you could leave the option to save as draft from the form filling experience and use :ref:`audit logging <guide-form-states-form-audit-log>` with change tracking and reasons for change to get more information on edits that are made.
+  If you would like to allow edits but they are generally strongly discouraged, you could leave the option to save as draft from the form filling experience and use :ref:`audit logging <guide-end-form-form-audit-log>` with change tracking and reasons for change to get more information on edits that are made.

 Edits are needed to specific, known drafts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~